TrevorScheitrum/aptworld/README.md

 ## What To improve:
 Save the results to a file instead of printing it to the screen

-Write a GUI front-end with either py-qt or Kivi
+Write a GUI front-end with either py-qt or Kivy